 7. The bread and fish were multiplied so all can eat.

-(At Mass Jesus multiples His presence so all can receive Him in Communion).
+(At Mass Jesus multiples His physical presence so each person can receive Him in Communion).

 8. They “picked up bread filling 12 wicker baskets left over”.
 If Jesus is concerned about not wasting bread, how much more is He concerned about the Particles of Hosts left over after Communion.
 Each particle is the whole and entire person of Jesus.